shauncksm/base64id-rs/README.md

 The motivation for this library was to design and implement the core concept once, while paying attention to metrics such as performance, correctness, and compatability.
 To that end:
 - the library is `no_std` by default; with no heap allocation required, all execution is done on the stack
-- all base64 bit manipulation code is unit tested with fixed random values
+- all base64 bit manipulation code is unit tested with fixed random values for compliance with [RFC 4648](https://www.rfc-editor.org/rfc/rfc4648)

 ## Installation
 Add the following to your `Cargo.toml` file